hazelxroot/universal-dev-kit/README.md

-# AppLaunchKit
+# Universal Dev Kit

-AppLaunchKit is a powerful and flexible starter kit designed for building universal applications.
-It combines Expo for mobile development and Next.js for web applications, providing a unified codebase for apps that run seamlessly on iOS, Android, and the web.
+This provides a unified codebase for apps that run seamlessly on iOS, Android, and the web.

 ## Key Features